Energizing Family Philanthropy

 A seasoned professional in grant making, philanthropic governance, coaching, and family dynamics, Amy has the experience and knowledge to help her clients identify where and how they can have the most impact and develop of plan of action for purposeful engagement.

 President and CEO, Essential Leadership, LLC

-- 25 years executive leadership experience in the philanthropic landscape in Greater Philadelphia
+- 25+ years of philanthropic executive leadership experience in Greater Philadelphia

 - Professional Certified Coach (PCC) with the International Coach Federation (ICF)

 - Chartered Advisor in Philanthropy (CAP®) with the American College of Financial Services

 - Certification in Applied Positive Psychology (CAPP) with The Flourishing Center

 What's important to me?